Home » Harvesting the future – opportunities for farmers in alternative proteins

 2. Consider retrofitting infrastructure: Evaluate the feasibility of retrofitting existing farm infrastructure to accommodate the production of fungi-based or fermentation-driven proteins.
 Repurposing decommissioned barns or investing in new equipment may require initial capital expenditure but can lead to long-term profitability in emerging segments of the alternative protein market.

-3. Forge strategic partnerships: Collaborate with food and tech companies to minimize financial risks and maximize outputs during the transition to alternative proteins.
+3. Forge strategic partnerships: Collaborate with food and tech companies to minimise financial risks and maximise outputs during the transition to alternative proteins.
 Long-term contracts and co-investment models can provide stability and support for farmers venturing into new territories.

 4. Explore vertical integration: Explore opportunities for vertical integration by processing harvested crops into finished products on-farm.
 Establishing on-farm processing facilities for items like plant-based milks or protein isolates can help capture more value from the harvest and enhance profitability.